Elfensjón: Musical style

 The songs of the music circle which are all written in Japanese handling fantastical themes telling a story of the characters Elisia.
 Astral, Lilith, Seth and Alstroemeria which are relation more or less.
 Astral and Elisia are siblings hailing from a demon clan who are on a journey searching for the white witch in hopes getting their deepest wish granted.
 One day, Elisia driven by jealousy kills her brother which was brought to the underworld where he meets with Seth whose duty is to guide the souls of the deceased.
 Seth himself searches for the soul of Alstroemeria to bring her back to her body ignoring that this is against his task.
 Astral will later be revived as an immortal by the wish of his sister Elisia granted by the white witch.
+The album's stories take place in one unnamed fictional universe.
+Keisuke Kurose told in an interview that he took inspiration from videogames like Dark Souls, Bloodborne and Diablo for the creation of said universe.

 The music of the doujin circle mixes Rock, Metal and djent.
 Due to the usage of anime influences in their music videos and illustrations the circle created the term ′Animecore′ to describe their music.
-According to Tobias Dahs who reviewed Ephemera for German metal webzine Powermetal.de the sound of the project is influenced by the participating guest members and calls the opener Wiegenlied a strange mixture of J-pop, Babymetal and symphonic tunes while describing the tracks Hrafntinna, Fallen and Undead Sin as a alternitve rock trilogy with straight forward and understandable song structures.
+According to Tobias Dahs who reviewed Ephemera for German metal webzine Powermetal.de the sound of the project is influenced by the participating guest members and calls the opener Wiegenlied a strange mixture of J-pop, Babymetal and symphonic tunes while describing the tracks Hrafntinna, Fallen and Undead Sin as an alternative rock trilogy with straight forward and understandable song structures.
 Calder Dougherty of Heavyblogisheavy wrote that the guitar playing style is influenced by international progressive and speed metal acts like DragonForce, TesseracT and Periphery.
 The musical repertoire of the group ranges between tearfull piano and guitar passages, djent-like anime bangers to large ragtime songs, which would even Between the Buried and Me make quit.